rmontanana/BayesNet_vcpkg/README.md

 # BayesNet

-Trying to implement Bayesian Network inference with Torchlib from scratch
+Trying to implement Bayesian Network inference with libtorch from scratch